vaxerski/ZoomWebcamFix/README.md

 # ZoomWebcamFix

-A simple program to unblock webcams blocked by Zoom.
+A simple program to unblock webcams blocked by Zoom. <br/>
+***Go to "releases" tab for compiled downloads.***

 ## Usage

+Download the latest release from the releases tab.

+Launch the program **before** zoom.
+Start zoom.<br/>
+For file patch (secondary, recommended runtime patch), click HOME before launching Zoom, and then launch Zoom.

 This software has two modes of patching.